suzanamelomoraes/stats-file-reader-ts/README.md

 # Stats

-An application built with Typescript to practice and improve knowledge on:
+A reusable application built with Typescript to read files.

+This application is part of the "Typescript: The Complete Developer's Guide" course to learn and practice:

 - Interfaces
 - Enums